The history of Saint Martin / Sint Maarten shares many similarities with other Caribbean islands.

 Then another group of Arawaks emigrated from the Orinoco Basin of South America around the year 800.
 Because of the salt marshes of Saint Martin, they called it “Soualiga” or “Salt Land”.
 Primarily farmers and fishermen, the Arawaks lived in straw villages with houses with roofs strong enough to withstand hurricanes.

 Their civilization valued artistic and spiritual activities.
 Their lives, however, were disrupted by the descent of the Caribbean Indians from the same area of origin.
-As a warrior nation, the Caribbean killed Arawak men and enslaved women.
+As a warrior nation, during the history, the Caribbean killed Arawak men and enslaved women.

-When Europeans began to explore the Caribbean, the Caribbean had almost completely replaced the Arawaks.
+When Europeans began to explore the Caribbean, the history had almost completely replaced the Arawaks.

 In 1493, during his second voyage to the West Indies, Christopher Columbus named it Isla de San Martín in honor of St. Martin of Tours, because it was the first time on November 11, the day of the festival from Saint-Martin.